<aside> 📨

 The vision that Clutch is building on

 In the coming years, AI-powered cameras are gonna revolutionize millions of sports courts, providing better experiences for athletes with personalized game content - every court will have the AI equivalent of the production crew at Wimbledon center court.
-This is an opportunity for sports clubs to add a significant revenue stream.
+This is an opportunity for sports clubs to boost the player experience — bringing more people to the sport and making them more engaged.

 </aside>